※ You can find trade terms quickly by pressing Ctrl+F and then searching by keyword.

 FAF(Fuel Adjustment Factor)

-The FAF(Fuel Adjustment Factor) refers to a fee charged to compensate for losses due to fluctuations in the price of bunker oil, the main raw material of ships.
+due to fluctuations in the price of bunker oil, the main raw material of ships.

 * It is the same concept as BAF.